 For every Ultimate Reward point you transfer to Southwest, that’s a point that can be used for TWO people to travel free, because you can bring someone with you whenever you book a flight on points (or paid for that matter!).

-Download my free guide below that shows you how to easily earn your own Southwest Companion Pass, so one person can travel FREE with you, in just a few steps:
+Download my free Cheat Sheet below that shares 10 things you MUST know before earning the Southwest Companion Pass, so one person can travel FREE with you:

 7. No Foreign Transaction Fees